 Sandalwood oil and the paste of sandalwood is used in medicines, skin and beauty treatments and numerous industrial products including mouth fresheners, edibles, incense sticks, room fresheners, deodorants, perfumes, soaps, lotions, and creams.
 It has some really remarkable medicinal properties, which we will explore in greater detail below.

-Anti-inflammatory: Both sandalwood paste and its essential oil are very effective as anti-inflammatory agents.
-They have a nice cooling effect and provide relief from all types of inflammation in the brain, digestive, nervous, circulatory, and excretory systems that result from infections, fevers, side effects of antibiotics, poisoning, insect bites, or wounds.
+Both sandalwood paste and its essential oil are very effective as anti-inflammatory agents.
+They have a nice cooling effect and they provide relief from all types of inflammation in the brain, digestive, nervous, circulatory, and excretory systems that result from infections, fever, side effects of antibiotics, poisoning, insect bites, or wounds.
 Sandalwood essential oil is particularly beneficial in cases of nervous and circulatory inflammations.

-Astringent: Although it is very mild, this essential oil has some astringent properties which induce contractions in the gums, muscles and skin.
+Although it is very mild, this essential oil has some astringent properties which induce contractions in the gums, muscles, and skin.
 This proves beneficial in terms of strengthening the hold of gums on the teeth, the strengthening of muscles, and tightening of the skin.

-Cicatrisant: The essential oil of sandalwood soothes the skin and helps scars and spots to heal much faster.
-It is a very old practice to use paste of sandalwood as a skin pack.
+The essential oil of sandalwood soothes the skin and helps scars and spots to heal much faster.
+It is a very old practice to use the paste of sandalwood as a skin pack.
 The same effect can be obtained from using this essential oil.
-This oil is now extensively used in skin care soaps, lotions and creams.
+This oil is now extensively used in skin care soaps, lotions, and creams.

-Diuretic: Due to its relaxing and anti-inflammatory properties, it soothes inflammation in the urinary system and induces relaxation, thereby promoting the easy passage of urine.
+Due to its relaxing and anti-inflammatory properties, it soothes inflammation in the urinary system and induces relaxation, thereby promoting the easy passage of urine.
 It also increases the frequency and quantity of urination.
-This helps in treating infections and inflammation in the urinary system, because it flushes out dangerous toxins in the urine.
+This helps in treating infections and inflammation in the urinary system because it flushes out dangerous toxins through the urine.

-Tonic: This oil can be a very good health tonic for anyone, especially for growing children.
-It can be safely given to children, while many other essential oils are not.
+This oil can be a very good health tonic for anyone, especially for growing children.
 Since it is soothing on the stomach and the digestive, circulatory and nervous systems, it helps these systems function in harmony and without any abnormalities.